jacobwilliams/halo/README.md

 ### Using qr_mumps

 The [qr_mumps](https://gitlab.com/qr_mumps/qr_mumps) solver can also be used, which will run much faster than the default LAPACK solver for very large problems.
 For this, the code must be compiled with the `WITH_QRMUMPS` preprocessor directive.
-See the `build-mac.sh` and `run.sh` scripts for details.
+See the `build.sh` and `run.sh` scripts for details.

 ### Building On Windows